Dick Sargent: Career

 Throughout the 1980s, he joined actress Sally Struthers as an advocate for Christian Children's Fund, which brought relief to children in developing nations.
 Sargent also did charitable work for the Special Olympics, World Hunger, AIDS Project Los Angeles and the American Foundation for AIDS Research.

 Personal life

-On National Coming Out Day in 1991, Sargent publicly declared his homosexuality and supported gay rights issues.
+On National Coming Out Day in 1991, Sargent publicly declared his homosexuality and his support of gay rights causes.
 The high rate of suicide among young gay people was the main reason; he jokingly referred to himself as a "retroactive role model".
-Sargent recognized that his ill health from prostate cancer may have led people to assume he suffered from AIDS.
+Sargent recognized that his ill health from prostate cancer may have led people to assume that he suffered from AIDS.

-Sargent had a companion with whom he lived for over 20 years, before the unidentified man died from a cerebral hemorrhage in 1979.
-He later lived with his domestic partner, Albert Williams, until his death.
+Sargent had a companion, with whom he lived for over 20 years, before the unidentified man died of a cerebral hemorrhage in 1979.
+He later lived with his domestic partner Albert Williams until his death.

 In June 1992, Sargent was a Grand Marshal of the Los Angeles Gay Pride parade along with Elizabeth Montgomery.